This page includes PNB’s Commitment to Racial Justice, Our Action Steps, and a list of Anti-Racism Resources.

 Executive Director Ellen Walker and Artistic Director Peter Boal, will continue to build upon their work with The Equity Project.

-Over the past 10 days we have reiterated our commitment to our Black and Brown colleagues, students, and community members on social media, in meetings with staff, company dancers, board, and faculty, and in email communications to all PNB School families.
-This dialogue will continue.
+After the death of George Floyd and during the protests that followed, we reiterated our commitment to our Black and Brown colleagues, students, and community members on social media, in meetings with staff, company dancers, board, and faculty, and in email communications to all PNB School families.
+Dialogue and development of action steps continue.

-We will further engage and employ experts outside of our staff to help inform PNB’s equity work.
+We will further engage and employ experts outside of our staff to help inform PNB’s racial equity work.
 Additionally, we recognize we have powerful voices within PNB who are being heard and who are a vital part of our growth as a company and school.
-Click here to watch the first episode of “PNB Is Listening”, a new video series that highlights these important voices.
+“PNB Is Listening”, a new video series that highlights diverse voices from our community and beyond.

-We are committed to PNB School’s DanceChance and Community Education teams to increase equity and access to ballet training for young people.
+We are committed to PNB School, including its DanceChance and Community Education teams, to increase equity and access to ballet training for young people.

-Build upon our commitment to diversifying our organization by engaging more Black and Brown dancers, students, teachers, choreographers, contributors, musicians, and artists while recognizing we are stronger with diverse voices represented throughout our institution.
+We will build upon our commitment to diversifying our organization by engaging more Black and Brown dancers, students, teachers, choreographers, contributors, musicians, administrators, community partners, and artists while recognizing we are stronger with diverse voices represented throughout our institution.